leahriffell/adopt_dont_shop_paired/README.md

 # Adopt Don't Shop Paired Project

-"Adopt Don't Shop" is a fictictious pet adoption app built on Rails.
-Users can favorite pets and apply to adopt these pets."
+### Adopt Don't Shop is a fictictious pet adoption app built on Rails.
+Users can favorite pets and apply to adopt these pets.

 ![Logo](app/assets/images/logo.png)

-## Test Deployment
+## Deployment

-A test deployment of the project is available here: [friends-furever](https://friends-furever.herokuapp.com/)
+A deployment of the project is available here: [friends-furever](https://friends-furever.herokuapp.com/)

 ## Setup

 ### Prerequisites

-- Ruby 2.6
+- Ruby 2.5
-- Rails 5.1.x
+- Rails 5.2.x

 ### Running Locally